 If sales were to be adjusted for Witness Coppola's proposal, additional volumes of purchased gas would be necessary.
 Additional gas sales and purchases would result in, at a minimum, adjustments to the jurisdictional rate, the cost and volume of storage, the volume of Lost and Unaccounted For and Company Use gas, and unbilled volume balances.
-All of these components would need to be updated before a new GCR factor could be calculated.43 and confirmed that natural gas prices in 2023 declined from the NYMEX forecasted prices that the Company used to price some of its gas supply used to calculate the GCR Factor in this Plan."44
+All of these components would need to be updated before a new GCR factor could be calculated.44